Overview

 - 1 = x (execute)

-Then, you would add all three together for each owner to get the full value.
+All three have their own permissions.
+Thus, all three must now be added together to get the full value.
 The following table illustrates the different permissions each owner could possibly have.

 7 | read, write, and execute ("rwx") | 4 + 2 + 1 = 7 |